hdShang/arxiv-daily/docs/cs-RO/2025-09-23/papers/250918671v1-n2m-bridging-navigation-and-manipulation-by-learning-pose-preference.md

 ---
 layout: default
-title: N2M: Bridging Navigation and Manipulation by Learning Pose Preference from Rollout
+title: "N2M: Bridging Navigation and Manipulation by Learning Pose Preference from Rollout"
 ---

 # N2M: Bridging Navigation and Manipulation by Learning Pose Preference from Rollout